The Witness (character): Fictional character biography

 The Witness is a Chicago detective who accidentally shot an innocent man in the line of duty.
 After serving two years in prison, he attempts to commit suicide.
 However, a mysterious voice tells him it is not his time, and charges him with the task of seeing a tragedy about to occur beforehand.
 He will then watch the impending victim for several days to judge if the person deserves saving, in which case he would either try to prevent the tragedy, or simply witness the event without becoming involved.
 Near the end of World War II, the Witness and a dozen other heroes became trapped by Nazi scientists and placed in suspended animation until they were awoken in the present day.
 After being re-acclimated into 21st century life, the Witness was seen working with Nick Fury.

 Another incarnation of the Witness was merely a passive observer of crime and humanity's foibles, which he would report on a radio program.

 Powers and abilities

-The Witness possesses some sort of extrasensory perception that allows him to know when or where a crime would be committed, so he can observe it.
-He is a good unarmed combatant and proficient in access to various handguns.
+The Witness possesses some sort of extrasensory perception allowing him to know when and where a crime will be committed, so he can observe it.
+He is a good unarmed combatant and proficient with various handguns.

-Other versions
+Other characters

 New Universe

 The Witness (Nelson Kohler) is a fictional character appearing in the comic books published by Marvel Comics, as part of the New Universe imprint.
 The Witness is a ghostly figure, an onlooker drawn to paranormal events.